On the Computational Complexity of the Secure State-Reconstruction Problem: PROBLEM FORMULATION

 In addition to sparse observability, we will require the notion of eigenvalue observability \cite{chen,mitraTAC18}.

 \begin{definition}[Eigenvalue observability index] We say that an eigenvalue $\lambda \in sp(\mathbf{A})$ is observable w.r.t. sensor $i$ if the linear map defined by $ $ is injective.

-If the above condition is satisfied, we equivalently say that ``sensor $i$ can observe eigenvalue $\lambda$".
+If the above condition is satisfied, we say that ``sensor $i$ can observe the states in the generalized eigenspace corresponding to $\lambda$", or briefly, we say ``sensor $i$ can observe eigenvalue $\lambda$".
 Let the set of all sensors that can observe an eigenvalue $\lambda$ be denoted $\mathcal{S}_{\lambda}$.
 The eigenvalue observability index of system~\eqref{eqn:modelsys}-\eqref{eqn:modelmeasure} is the largest integer $k$ such that each eigenvalue of the matrix $\mathbf{A}$ is observable by at least $k + 1$ distinct sensors.
 When the eigenvalue observability index is $k$, we say that system~\eqref{eqn:modelsys}-\eqref{eqn:modelmeasure} is $k$-eigenvalue observable. \end{definition}

 We study the SSR problem under the following assumptions.